 Circular Bioeconomy Systems

 The University of Tennessee-Oak Ridge Innovation Institute launched its circular bioeconomy systems Convergent Research Initiative (CRI) in 2024.
-Over the next five years, UT and Oak Ridge National Laboratory (ORNL) will invest $20 million to accelerate world-leading innovation and establish UT and ORNL as national leaders in this important joint area of research.
+Over the next five years, UT and Oak Ridge National Laboratory (ORNL) will be collaborating to accelerate world-leading innovation and establish UT and ORNL as national leaders in this important joint area of research.

 Leveraging the strengths of ORNL and the UT Institute of Agriculture’s long-established work across the state of Tennessee, UT-ORII’s new circular bioeconomy systems CRI team is partnering with two crucial Tennessee industries: auto manufacturing and agriculture/forestry to create a circular bioeconomy systems testbed.